 While it requires a little more work, in the long run practicing oral hygiene can actually prolong your life expectancy.
 If you don’t take care of your teeth and mouth, it can result in serious, sometimes fatal, diseases.

-Moreover, building a healthy smile isn’t important just or health reasons, sometimes it can also improve confidence.
+Moreover, building a healthy smile isn’t important just for health reasons, sometimes it can also improve confidence.
 Within no time, you’ll find yourself smiling more often in pictures and in everyday life.

 All and all, improving your teeth requires adopting healthy habits and shedding old bad habits.
-Many of us don’t even realise the damage we’re doing to our teeth until it’s too late.
+Many of us don’t even realize the damage we’re doing to our teeth until it’s too late.

 These tips are designed to help you develop healthier habits and eventually a healthier smile.